Convert Liters per minute to Cubic feet per second

 When do you need to convert between Liters per minute and Cubic feet per second?

-An imperial flow-rate unit used in US hydrology, river discharge measurement, and large-scale water-supply engineering.
+An imperial flow-rate unit used predominantly in US hydrology, river-discharge measurement, water-resource engineering, and large-scale waterworks design.
 Liter per minute and Cubic foot per second are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.